 Helping a stranger in distress came naturally to you, and I am sincerely grateful for your actions.
 Your compassion is a bright spot in my memory of that dark day.

-To the woman in the Target parking lot, I want to say thank you, five years later.”
+To the woman in the Target parking lot, I want to say thank you, all these years later.”

 Read more stories like this: